 It is now due time to pay attention to the important parameter k in our system of processes.
-In our I-D/I-D-system the availability of vacancies has a linear impact on the probability of an unemployed person being employed; the availability of the unemployed has the same linear impact on the probability of a vacancy being filled. k is this probabilavailability itv adjusted for the effect.
+In our I-D/I-D-system the availability of vacancies has a linear impact on the probability of an unemployed person being employed; the availability of the unemployed has the same linear impact on the probability of a vacancy being filled. k is this probabilfor the availability ity adjusted effect.
 Consequently, k reflects most of those characteristics of labour market search which are regarded as constituents of search efficiency or adjustment ability: the intensity of search among the unemployed and firms with vacant job positions, the willingness of job-applicants to accept offered jobs and wages and the willingness of employers to accept the qualities of job-applicants.
-An indicator of search efficiency should be able to identify changes in k in an unambiguous way.
-This conclualso holds the I-E/I-D-system sion when is applicable.
+An indicator of search efficiency should be able to identify changes in k in an unambiquous way.
+This conclusion also holds when the I-E/I-D-system is applicable.
 The only difference is that the marginal availability effect of U on the vacancy filling probability is non-existent so the indicator must be chosen accordingly.